Metal Strings

 Metal Strings is a 2024 music documentary directed by Sokpoly Voeun.
 The film supports local artists in Cambodia and conveys motivational messages to a global audience.

 Storyline

 Nara stands as a member of Reign in Slumber, a Cambodian metal band.
-Alongside fellow bandmates Alain, Ronan, Tin, and Nel, Nara is dedicated to preserving their music genre.
+Alongside fellow bandmates Alain, Ronin, Tin, and Nel, Nara is dedicated to preserving their music genre.
 They confront challenges such as artist discrimination, societal toxicity, and the struggle for survival, all while striving to educate those who may not fully comprehend their artistic endeavors.